NitinReddy-A/SchemaMapper_DataQualityFixer/README.md

 1. Normalize header (lowercased, whitespace collapsed, symbols harmonized, non‑alnum removed for compact comparison).
 2. Check exact canonical key match.
 3. Check regex match against each canonical entry's `header_regex`.
-4. Check normalized synonym map (schema synonyms + learned/promoted synonyms).
+4. Check normalized synonym map (schema synonyms from the truth file).
-5. Fuzzy similarity against synonyms (RapidFuzz Levenshtein), threshold ≈ 0.85.
-6. If still unmatched and LLM enabled, query model for a canonical mapping.
+5. If still unmatched and LLM key present, query model for a canonical mapping.

 Results include `canonical`, `confidence`, and `method` (canonical, regex, synonym, fuzzy, llm, unmapped).
 You can override any mapping in the UI.